Corporate Governance Report

 For senior executives, payment of 60 per cent of the variable remuneration is deferred for a period of at least three years.
 Variable remuneration, including deferred remuneration, is only paid to the extent warranted by the Group’s financial situation and the performance of the Group and the relevant business unit, and the senior executive’s achievements.

 Pension and insurance are offered pursuant to national laws, regulations and market practices and are structured as collective agreements, company-specific plans or a combination of the two.
 Hoist Finance has defined-contribution pension plans.
 A few senior executives receive gross salary, in these instances, the Company does not make pension contributions.
 The Remuneration guidelines are presented in their entirety in Note 9 “Personnel expenses”.
-The Board’s proposed new guidelines for 2021 are presented in the Administration Report.
 Information on salaries and other remuneration to senior executives is presented in Note 9 “Personnel expenses”.